 Some new features can be enabled ahead of time on sandbox and production environments, giving you time to test and prepare for change.
 Most times, you can enable features weeks before preview environments for the major update are available.

 When Microsoft releases features or feature design improvements as part of minor updates, some of these features are optional until the following major update.
 Administrators can turn these optional features on or off from the Feature Management page.

 About one month before a major update, you can try out new functionality in preview environments.
 Preview environments are essentially Business Central online sandbox environments that you create on a preview version of the application.
 When you create the new sandbox environment, choose the preview version marked as (Preview) from the version list.
 This way, you get a new sandbox environment with a preview version of the application.

 You must have access to Microsoft Collaborate in order to submit your feedback and report any potential issues that you discover in the preview version of the application.
-For more information about getting access to Collaborate, see Register on Collaborate.
+For more information about getting access to Collaborate, see Step 4: Getting access to preview bits.

 Previews roll out gradually across the world, so if the option is not showing up for you today, please try again tomorrow.

 The newly created preview sandbox environment contains demonstration company data.
 Trying the preview on a copy of your current production data is not yet supported; nor is testing the upgrade from your current version to the preview.
 However, you can use the newly created sandbox environment for exploring and learning the new product capabilities, as well as validating that your per-tenant extensions are still working as expected.

 If you run your tests on a preview environment one month before the announced major release of Business Central, it is more likely that the coming updates of your production environments will go smoother.
 This way, you, your customers, and your code are better prepared for the official release.